Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

 However, setting those budgets and limits in place for yourself will help.

-Also, stop saving your card information on your favorite shopping websites and unsubscribe to your favorite store emails.
+Also, stop saving your card information on your favorite online shopping websites and unsubscribe to your favorite store emails.

 10. Understand your four pillars.